Oreada/rsschool-cv/cv.md

 * Telegram: @Olga_Antushevich
 * GitHub: [Oreada](https://github.com/Oreada)

 ## About myself:
-I am going to gain enough knowledge at RS-School to start working as Front-End Developer.
-I like books, art and learning something new.
+I am going to gain enough knowledge in RS-School to start working as Front-End Developer.
+I like books, art, intellectual games and learning something new every day.

 ## Skills:
 * HTML5, CSS3, SCSS, BEM
 * JavaScript Basics
 * Git, GitHub
 * Adobe Photoshop, Figma
 * Python Basics

 ## Code Example:
 6 kyu KATA from CODEWARS: *Complete the method/function so that it converts dash/underscore delimited words into camel casing.
 The first word within the output should be capitalized only if the original word was capitalized.*

 ```